Many of us experience days when motivation feels out of reach, leading us to question: Is there some kind of secret to staying motivated?

 Action Over Reaction

-The key to achieving anything in life is taking the first step, and so is the case with motivation.
+The key to achieving anything in life is taking the first step, and the same applies to motivation.

-Humans have convinced themselves that motivation is something that happens to them, like an unexpected gift from the Universe that they have to wait for until it happens again.
-But the need for motivation resets every day.
+Humans have convinced themselves that motivation is something that happens to them, like an unexpected gift from the Universe that they have to wait for until it appears again.

-If we want to achieve things, we have to do something that makes us feel motivated.
+If we truly want to achieve goals, we have to do something that makes us feel motivated and focused.

 At the same time, we have to make sure we don’t try to achieve too much at once, or we will achieve the opposite and cause burnout.
 Just like motivation usually doesn’t appear out of nowhere, if we haven’t been motivated easily for a long time, it will likely take some time and practice to reach the ability to self-motivate.